 The role of the family is very important in addiction recovery.
 Interactions that are healthy and positive can be the best source of support.

 It may seem hard to reach out at first, but the hope of a better life starts at the other end of that first phone call.
-Contact The Treatment Center today to speak to a counselor about your recovery options.
+Contact The Treatment Center today to speak with a counselor about your recovery options.